graphql/graphql.github.io/src/content/faq/General.md

 GraphQL is still evolving and contributions are very welcome!
 The specification (including the [latest working draft](https://spec.graphql.org/)) is open source.
 [Contributor guidelines](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md) are available on GitHub.

 There are more ways to get involved with GraphQL beyond the specification though.
 Updating the content on [this website and the documentation](https://github.com/graphql/graphql.github.io), for example.
 Or contributing to [graphql-js](https://github.com/graphql/graphql-js), [express-graphql](https://github.com/graphql/express-graphql), [GraphiQL](https://github.com/graphql/graphiql), or [one of the many other projects](https://github.com/graphql/) maintained by the [GraphQL Foundation](#what-is-the-graphql-foundation).

+## Where is the documentation for subscriptions?

+It's not on this website yet, but we're working on it.
+For now, the specification includes details for [how to write and execute subscriptions](https://spec.graphql.org/draft/#sec-Subscription).

+If you'd like to help write guides on subscriptions, please [let us know](https://github.com/graphql/graphql.github.io/issues/new).

 ## Does GraphQL replace Redux or other state management libraries?